 €€ | Organic Juices | Aromatic Plants | Great Music

 Well, from 1 pm, Aromaticus also serves delicious salads (€6), steak tartare (€8 for 150g), and carpaccio plates.
-Aromaticus is also popular for their organic juices.
+Aromatics is also popular for its organic juices.
 After several days of carbo-loading with pizza and pasta, stop here for a healthy change of pace.
 Your stomach will thank you.

 Address: Via Urbana 134

 Fatamorgana Gelato Shop

 €€ | All Natural Ingredients | Exciting Flavors | Dairy Free Options

 Arguably the best gelato shop in Rome, Fatamorgana serves rich and creamy Italian ice cream with all-natural ingredients.
 Using recipes passed down through generations, each visit to Fatamorgana is a new adventure for your tastebuds.

 The creative flavors here change frequently, and they always use natural ingredients like black rice, avocado, cacao, and lime.
 As an added bonus, this gelateria also serves sugar-free and dairy-free gelato.